 When webinars, field events, and conferences all run on one platform, every attendee interaction builds into a single record.
 The contact who attended your January webinar and walked into your March field dinner is not two exports to reconcile, she’s one continuous relationship the platform has been building since the first event.
 That is the context the AI acts on.

-What this also means is you can define the different constraints (design, legal, marketing ops) once and every event inherits those guardrails.
+This also means you can define the different constraints (design, legal, marketing ops) once and every event inherits those guardrails.
 As an example, the first time you build a landing page, you lock in the brand - the logo placement, color palette, legal footer.
 Every page cloned after that starts from that locked state.

-For a breakdown of what event management software features to evaluate, check out the linked guide.
+For a breakdown of what event management software features to evaluate, check out this guide.

 How do you know your event management platform is genuinely agentic?